California Solicitation of Prostitution Attorneys

 Not only can a solicitation of prostitution conviction lead to criminal penalties, but it can also have drastic employment, licensing and immigration consequences.
 Having a solicitation conviction can prevent a person from finding a job or lead to a person being fired from their current job.
 Furthermore, many professions that require licensing from a state board, such as doctors, pharmacists, nurses, lawyers, accountants, contractors, teachers, real estate agents and stock brokers, all require background checks.
 A professional who has a solicitation of prostitution conviction on their record risks losing their professional license, or never acquiring it in the first place.
 Perhaps the most severe impact of a solicitation conviction involves immigration consequences.
 Non-citizens who are permanent residents, with a green card, or temporary visitors, with a student visa or work visa, can be denied admission or naturalization or even deported, with a solicitation conviction on their record.

 Choosing the right criminal defense lawyer will be the most important decision someone can make when facing criminal solicitation of prostitution charges.
 Many people who face solicitation charges are good people who made a mistake or exercised poor judgment.
 There are also some people who have been wrongfully accused of solicitation of prostitution, based on a misunderstanding or false evidence.
 You need an attorney who will listen to your side of the story carefully, who will evaluate the evidence thoroughly, who will negotiate with the judge and the District Attorney’s office skillfully, and who will fight in trial aggressively.
-You need attorney Fred Thiagarajah.
+You need the attorneys at the Law Offices of Fred Thiagarajah.

-As a former Deputy District Attorney, Fred Thiagarajah has the negotiating skills and trial experience necessary to get the best results for his clients, for criminal cases and immigration consequences.
-Fred Thiagarajah has worked in the Sexual Assault unit of the District Attorney’s office and uses his specialized knowledge of sex crimes to defend his clients, including those accused of solicitation of prostitution.
-For an example of his work, please see his case results and read his client testimonials.
-With offices in Newport Beach, Long Beach, Murrieta, Riverside and Rancho Cucamonga, Fred Thiagarajah's team has criminal defense experience in Orange, Los Angeles, Riverside and San Bernardino Counties.
+All of our attorneys have either worked at the District Attorney's Office or the Public Defender's Office.
+Whether it's negotiation or trial, our attorneys have the training and experience to get the best results for our clients for their criminal cases and their immigration consequences.
+Our attorneys have worked in the Sexual Assault unit of the District Attorney’s office and use their specialized knowledge of sex crimes to defend our clients, including those accused of solicitation of prostitution.
+For an example of our work, please see our case results and read our client testimonials.
+With offices in Newport Beach, Long Beach, Murrieta, Riverside and Rancho Cucamonga, our team of attorneys has the right criminal defense experience in Orange, Los Angeles, Riverside and San Bernardino Counties.

 Make The Right Choice.